-Developing a sense of community here starts before you arrive at Ankara Support Facility.
+Developing a sense of community here starts before you arrive at Aviano AB.
 We recognize the efforts behind this transition and want to make sure you are satisfied with the details of your move.
 To obtain Referral and Relocation Assistance, we encourage you to reach out for personalized services provided by the Military Housing Office (MHO) staff.

 Planning Your Move

 Moving to an overseas location requires additional planning to make sure you and your family are prepared for the transition.
-There are many things you can do before you arrive to ensure the process settling in to your new home and community seamless.
+There are many things you can do before you arrive to ensure the process to get settled in your new home and community is seamless.

 Airman and Family Readiness Center (AFRC)

-The local AFRC (DSN 314-672-8122) is a great resource to obtain pertinent information about the area.
+The local AFRC is another great resource to obtain pertinent information about the area.
+Call DSN 314-632-5407 or visit the http://www.31fss.com/family-youth/airman-family-readiness-center/ website.

-If you have questions or require additional information and support, please contact the MHO for more information about preparing for your move to Ankara Support Facility.
+If you have any questions or require additional support, please contact the MHO for more information about preparing for your move to this location.

 Military members are entitled to various allowances to ensure the transition to a new location is as smooth and stress free as possible.
 If you have any questions about the allowances listed, please contact the MHO.